1. Who can be detained and under what powers?

 14. How many people are detained in prisons under immigration powers?

-According to Home Office figures for 2017, there were 1,671 people held under immigration powers in prisons in the UK.
+According to Home Office figures, on the last day of 2021 there were 665 people held under immigration powers in prisons in the UK.

 15. Are people detained in prisons treated like serving prisoners?